 Mercurial on Bitbucket is dead...

 Mercurial support at Bitbucket is soon over.
-Your existing Mercurial repos will be permanently deleted on June 1, 2020.
-As a team with about 250 Mercurial repos on Bitbucket (half of which are public) this is a huge issue for us at Lombiq Technologies as well...
-Next June is quite some time away but since this is such a fundamental change in how you and your development team works, it's better to start preparing already.
+Your existing Mercurial repos will be permanently deleted on July 1, 2020.
+As a team with about 250 Mercurial repos on Bitbucket (half of which are public, but as we move away this number shriking rapidly) this is a huge issue for us at Lombiq Technologies as well...
+July is quite close and this is such a fundamental change in how you and your development team works, it's better to start preparing ASAP.

 What are your options now?